gavsidhu/jet-comparison-tool/README.md

 npm install
 ```

-6. Start the PostgreSQL service using docker compose in detactched mode
+6. Start the PostgreSQL service using docker compose in detatched mode

 Make sure Docker Desktop is running.